qunfengdong/MicroGMT/README.md

 You will also need the fasta formatted reference sequence file.
 It is downloaded from https://www.ncbi.nlm.nih.gov/nuccore/NC_000913.3/ as well.
 Important: Your fasta reference sequence file should not contain version number in the header line.
 Delete the version number in header line: change ">NC_000913.3" to ">NC_000913"!

 #### Fasta formatted database sequences
 The input fasta test file contains 3 E.coli fasta sequences downloaded from NCBI.
-We just illustrated the core steps here.
+We just illustrate the core steps here.
 ```bash
 # Step 1
 python <path_to_MicroGMT>/sequence_to_vcf.py \